Home

 What do you miss most about your house?

-Not the lawn cutting or shrubbery trimming, nor maintenance on the house, nor taking care of three cars, nor the city noise, nor the mortgage and taxes and insurance and utilities.
+We miss being able to entertain indoors.
+Not the lawn cutting or shrubbery trimming, nor maintenance on the house, nor taking care of the cars, nor the city noise, nor the mortgage and taxes and insurance and utilities.
 We loved the beauty, the size and space of the interior, the neighborhood, and the proximity to all things Charlotte.
+It'd be cool to have grandchildren visit us for more than a day or two.
+Jim looks forward to having shop space in a basement.

 How did you first become interested in Airstream?